raml-org/raml-java-parser-2/README.md

 ```

 ## Dealing with user types in RAML 1.0
 Some parts of RAML 1.0 API are described by user types and, thus, can not be implemented as Java classes of the parser project.
-These are, Resource Type, Trait and Annotation references.
+These are Resource Type, Trait and Annotation references.

 Consider an example of annotation usecase:
 ``` yaml